CoalaWeb/cw-uikit-social-buttons/README.md

 ## <a name="intro"></a>Intro

-> Are you using UIkit on its own or packaged with a template/theme or extension?
+> Are you using UIkit on its own or packaged with a template/theme/extension?

 > Do you need a quick and easy way to get uniform social buttons on your site?

-Then you have come to the right place, all you have to do is included the **cw-uikit-social-buttons.css** file on your page to harness the power of UIkit and get great looking buttons in minutes.
+By adding the `cw-uikit-social-buttons.css` file to your pages you can harness the power of UIkit and get great looking buttons in minutes.

 ![Figure-1](http://cdn.coalaweb.com/images/github/uikit/cw-uikit-social/button-examples.png "Figure-1")

 ## <a name="qstart"></a>Quick Start

+### Requirements

 The first thing you need to do is to make sure you have **UIkit** loading on your site.
 To check right click your page and select **View Page Source** then have a look in the head of the page for a reference to UIkit. *\[Figure 2\]*